simmons2714/BeanNFTGenerator/README.md

 # Bean NFT Generator
 Do you think NFT are dumb?
-I do they're an MLM for gullible people.
+I do they're a MLM for gullible people.
 Then I read things like "AI Generated" and claim that because of that they're unique.
 99% of them are not unique.

 You can edit the `x` and `y` vars in either `defaultbeans()` or `coolbeans()` you can use any parametric equations.
 I used the lima bean curve because I think is funny.